White Aggregation and Restoration for Few-shot 3D Point Cloud Semantic Segmentation: Method

-where $Z_c \in \mathbb{R}^{L_c \times D}$ denotes the whitened features with zero mean and decorrelated channels, \textit{i.e.}, ${Z_c}^\top \cdot Z_c = I$.
-By removing abnormal statistics, the whitened features reside in a standardized space, where attention tokens are better aligned with the point features.
-Leveraging the whitened support features $Z_c$, we generate prototypes $\tilde{P}_c \in \mathbb{R}^{M \times D}$, which replace those in Eq.~\ref{eq:vanilla_ca}, as follows:
+where $Z^C \in \mathbb{R}^{L^C \times D}$ denotes the whitened features with zero mean and decorrelated channels, \textit{i.e.}, ${Z^C}^\top \cdot Z^C = I$.
+By normalizing instance-specific statistics, the whitened features reside in a standardized space, where prototypical tokens are aligned with the point features.
+With the whitened support features $Z^C$, we generate prototypes $\tilde{P}^C \in \mathbb{R}^{M \times D}$, which replace those in \cref{eq:vanilla_ca}, as follows:

-This facilitates more stable and semantic-based aggregation, as the attention mechanism no longer needs to account for instance-specific distributional variations that lead to isolated pairwise matching.
+This facilitates stable aggregation based on semantics, as the attention mechanism no longer needs to account for instance-specific distributional variations that lead to isolated pairwise matching.

-Although the statistics discarded by whitening disrupt alignment during attention, prototypes representing support features should retain the statistics to preserve this complementary information and recover the original expressiveness of the features.
+Although whitening discards statistics that would otherwise hinder alignment during attention, prototypes representing support features should retain these statistics to preserve the original expressiveness.
 To this end, we introduce a coloring step after cross-attention.
-This can be simply implemented as the inverse of the ZCA whitening in Eq.~\ref{eq:whitening}, as follows:
+This can be simply implemented as the inverse of the ZCA whitening in \cref{eq:whitening}, as follows:

-where $P_c \in \mathbb{R}^{M \times D}$ denotes the final prototypes that incorporate complete information.
+where $P^C \in \mathbb{R}^{M \times D}$ denotes the final prototypes that incorporate complete information.
 As such, we obtain representative prototypes that are derived by considering semantic relationships within point clouds while restoring instance-specific distributional statistics.